bhavik-knight/hck_dns_sfha/readme.md

 ## Phase 1
 index / home page
 ### challenges:
-- style/css alignment-justify from scratch
+- Style/css alignment-justify from scratch
-- jquery to combined with css for dark-mode
+- JQuery to combine with CSS for dark-mode
-- footer is the trickiest to keep it at the bottom
+- The footer is the trickiest to keep at the bottom
 ---

 ## Phase 2
 book, thank-you page

-- made the paddle-logo a home button for the website
+- made the paddle logo a home button for the website
 ### challenges:
 - lampstack was very difficult to set up for Ubuntu 20.04 - WSL, switched back to Ubuntu 18.04 - WSL
 - php
-- redirection to new page after validation
+- redirection to a new page after validation
 - to make dark-mode persist on all pages
 - to partially fill the form from the thank-you page for another trip
 - couldn't figure out the hosting part